Fire erupts at Trump Tower in New York City

 A fire broke out in Trump Tower in New York City on Saturday.

-The FDNY was on the scene and said that there was "one serious injury to a civilian reported."
+The FDNY was on the scene and said that there was "one serious injury to a civilian" and three firefighters had non-life threatening injuries.

 Video on social media showed orange flames and smoke billowing from the building.
 Sirens could be heard in the background.